 BE Where You Are

 Recently when I was in Oklahoma for Thanksgiving, I had the privilege of hearing Pastor Barron Longstreth teach and preach at The Church Today.
 On Sunday morning his incredibly convicting lesson was entitled Stewarding the Now Moments.
-(The notes I jotted down were the impetus for reigning in all my thoughts on this subject into a coherent essay.)
-He talked about the life of Joseph, and how each seeming setback on his journey was really a progression of preparation for the responsibility and promise awaiting him.
+(The notes I jotted down were the impetus for this blog post to start tumbling around in my brain.)
+He talked about the life of Joseph, and how each seeming setback in his journey was really a progression of preparation for the responsibility and promise awaiting him.
 But Joseph had decision points all along the way: he could choose to steward those opportunities well, or squander them.
 We know that Joseph chose to make the most of every position he occupied.
 From the pit, to Potiphar’s house, to prison, he stewarded his Now and was prepared for what came Then.
 As Pastor Longstreth pointed out, when the butcher and baker brought up their dreams, Joseph didn’t respond, “Yeah, well I had a dream once, look where it got me!”
-He was able to steward that moment well, and he saw the results, even though it wasn’t for another two years.
+He was able to steward that moment well, and he saw the results, even though it took another two years.